smittytone/HT16K33-Python/docs/ht16k33segmentbig.md

     - Merge MicroPython and CircuitPython libraries.
     - Separate out generic HT16K33 features to generic driver.
     - Return *self* from some methods to support method chaining.
-- 2.0.0 *21 May 2020*
-    - Correct library filenames.
-    - Add smbus-based version.
-    - Fix documentation issues.
-- 1.0.1 *17 March 2020*
-  - Rename internal constants.
-  - Code improvements.
-- 1.0.0 *4 march 2020*
-    - Initial public release.

 ## License ##

-The HTK16K33Segment libraries are licensed under the [MIT License](LICENSE).
+The HTK16K33SegmentBig library are licensed under the [MIT License](LICENSE).